-The Michael “Mickey” Heinecken Coaching Chair, Ritter is in his 18th season as head coach of the Middlebury College football program in 2018-19.
+The Michael G. Heinecken Coaching Chair, Ritter is in his 19th season as head coach of the Middlebury College football program in 2019-20.

 Beyond head coaching duties, Ritter serves as the quarterback coach for one of the most prolific passing offenses in the country.
 From 2009–13, the Middlebury passing attack led all of Division III in pass completions per game, while holding dozens of spots in the top-10 national rankings.
 Over those five years, two quarterbacks, Foote (2011–13) and Donald McKillop (2009–10) peppered the school and NESCAC record books, appearing first or second all-time for Middlebury 29 times, while holding 12 top-two spots in conference passing annals.
-Panther quarterbacks have been named NESCAC Offensive Players of the Year in four of the last eight seasons.
+Panther quarterbacks have been named NESCAC Offensive Players of the Year in four of the last nine seasons.

 Ritter, who continues to work as an assistant coach in the spring for the three-time NCAA Championship men’s lacrosse team, stays active in the local community.
 He assists in and directs several local community outreach projects, including the long Panther tradition of “Picking Up Butch” and Relay for Life.
 He was a long-time member of the town of Middlebury’s school board.